pjbrof/PureJSCalendar/README.md

 Update 2/18: Code is super sloppy right now, but the month selection and year selection are currently working.
 Will try and get to cleaning it up tomorrow.
 Otherwise the base calendar is fully functioning.

 Update 2/23: Transfering code to individual files for tidyness.
 Handlers for days, month, and year will be moved to dateHandler and then called upon from app.js functions.
 Code is to remain intact until reliable testing can be done.

+Update 3/2: Once date handlers are in place which I'm currently working on I will make a more comprehensive readme with instructions.